GreenDelta/openLCA2-manual/src/validation.md

 Further, functions such as the [**Parameter Sets**](./parameters/parameter_sets.md) allow users to systematically review and confirm that assumptions are applied consistently across all model variants.
 This means that when exploring alternative scenarios (e.g., different energy mixes, technologies, or allocation rules), openLCA helps ensure that changes are applied in a controlled and transparent way, making comparisons between scenarios more robust.

 However, to ensure that the required regional and temporal aspects are represented in the [**Data Quality**](./advanced_top/data_quality.md) in a uniform way, the data quality of your inventory and impact results can be assessed during the calculation phase.
-The results indicate whether the flows and processes that contribute most to the results are supported by high-quality data in regional and temporal context, helping practitioners identify hotspots where data may need to be improved or replaced.
+The results indicate whether the flows and processes that contribute most to the results are supported by high-quality data in the regional and temporal context, helping practitioners identify hotspots where data may need to be improved or replaced.

 ![](./media/data_quality_inventory_analysis.png)